Pool Chemicals Explained: A Coffs Harbour Owner's Guide

 - Chemical costs may be reduced

 Salt water pools use dissolved salt to generate chlorine through an electrolytic process.
-Although these pools feel different to swim in, they still rely on chlorine for sanitising.
+They feel different to swim in, but they still rely on chlorine to sanitise the water.

 - When filling the pool with fresh water